World Cup qualifiers: The 32 soccer teams heading to the tournament

 Because Russia is hosting the World Cup, its team automatically qualified for the tournament.

-Here’s a look at all of the teams that qualified for the World Cup, in alphabetical order by region, according to FIFA:
+Here’s a look at all of the teams that qualified for the World Cup, sorted by groups:

 Egypt